Nico-Mayer/git-differ/README.md

 - View file differences directly from the context menu
 - Extremely lightweight without unnecessary features

-### Upcoming
+### Roadmap

+- Compare changes with commits on the current branch (next-up)
+- Compare the latest commit on the current branch to any commit in another branch using SHA ID (low-prio)
-- Optional inline or status bar Git blame
+- Statusbar Git blame (low-prio)

 ### Download